51st Expeditionary Signal Battalion: Gulf War, Move to Bragg and War on Terror

 On November 8, 1990, the battalion was mobilized for immediate deployment to Saudi Arabia in support of Gulf War.
 For its participation, the battalion received three campaign streamers.
 On April 15, 1991, the unit returned to Germany.

-Three years later, on April 16, 1993, the 51st relocated, less personnel and equipment, to Fort Bragg, North Carolina and on October 1, 1993, the unit was re-designated the 51st Signal Battalion (Airborne) by reflagging an existing signal battalion on post.
+Three years later, on April 16, 1993, the 51st relocated to Fort Bragg, North Carolina and on October 1, 1993, the unit was re-designated the 51st Signal Battalion (Airborne) by reflagging an existing signal battalion on post.